 The ISP is developed through a person centered planning process led by the beneficiary and/or legally responsible person for the beneficiary to the extent they desire.
-Person-centered planning is about supporting beneficiaries to realize their own vision for their lives.
+Person--centered planning is about supporting beneficiaries to realize their own vision for their lives.
 It is a process of building effective and collaborative partnerships with beneficiaries and working in partnership with them to create a road map for the ISP for reaching the beneficiary's goals.
-When applicable, the Tailored Care Manager/Care Coordinator shall invite and coordinate with the Cherokee Indian Hospital Authority (CIHA) Case Manager or Care Coordinator, Tribal Providers and other Tribal Members who are meaningful to the beneficiary.
+When applicable, the Care Coordinator / Tailored Plan Care Manager shall invite and coordinate with the Cherokee Indian Hospital Authority (CIHA) Case Manager or Care Coordinator, Tribal Providers and other Tribal Members who are meaningful to the beneficiary.

 The planning process is directed by the beneficiary and identifies strengths and capabilities, desires and support needs.
 A good ISP is a rich, meaningful tool for the beneficiary receiving supports, as well as those who provide the supports.
 It generates actions -- positive steps that the beneficiary can take towards realizing a better, more complete life.
 Good plans also ensure that supports are delivered in a consistent, respectful manner and offer valuable insight into how to access the quality of services being provided.
-The PIHP's ISP Manual provides detailed information about how ISPs are developed.
+The PHP's ISP Manual provides detailed information about how ISPs are developed.

 At the time the beneficiary enters the waiver, information is shared with the beneficiary regarding the NC TBI waiver.
-The beneficiary's Tailored Care Manager is available to answer any questions that the beneficiary/family may have regarding available services.
-The Tailored Care Manager/Care Coordinator works with the beneficiary/family to develop the ISP.
-The Tailored Care Manager/Care Coordinator determines with the beneficiary and/or legally responsible person to what degree they desire to lead the planning team and to identify the membership of the team.
-In addition to the beneficiary, parents, legal guardians, and Tailored Care Manager, additional planning team members may include: support providers, family friends, acquaintances and other community members.
+The beneficiary's Tailored Plan Care Manager

+/ care coordinator is available to answer any questions that the beneficiary/family may have regarding available services.
+The care coordinator / Tailored Plan Care Manager works with the beneficiary/family to develop the ISP.
+That care coordinator / Tailored Plan Care Manager determines with the beneficiary and/or legally responsible person to what degree they desire to lead the planning team and to identify the membership of the team.
+In addition to the beneficiary, parents, legal guardians, and care coordinator / Tailored Plan Care Manager, additional planning team members may include: support providers, family friends, acquaintances and other community members.